RicardoFerreira23/angry-birds-epic-all-stars-linux/README.md

-echo "# 🐦 Angry Birds Epic All Stars Linux Launcher
+🐦 Angry Birds Epic All Stars Linux Launcher

 A simple bridge to run the All Stars version of Angry Birds Epic on Linux systems using Wine/Proton.